Roots and Radishes

 What are uses for roasted butternut squash?

-You can easily use roasted squash in soups (either a blended butternut squash soup like my Thai butternut squash soup, or as cubes added into a soup, such as lentil soup or minestrone).
-Similarly, scoop out roasted squash and make a butternut mash by mashing with potato masher or fork.
-Also, you could reheat the squash in your oven or air fryer and add it to grain bowls or salads.
+Roasted butternut squash is amazing in butternut squash soup.
+You could also scoop out roasted squash and make a butternut mash as a side dish.
+Reheat squash cubes in your oven or air fryer and add it to grain bowls or salads.
 I even used it in these butternut squash and salmon tacos!

 Can I freeze roasted squash?